- Author By Miva |

 Your customers won’t come back if they don’t remember who you are.
 Communicating with your base is key to keeping your brand at top of mind and building a standout consumer brand.
 Something as simple as a monthly email marketing campaign can go a long way toward keeping them engaged and invested in your brand.
 These communications don’t even need to be promotional in nature.

 The Simple Solution: Consider sending your customers monthly tips, helpful articles, and other content relevant to their interests.
-Anything that adds value or captures customer attention will reinforce the conclusion they came to when they made their first purchase—that your brand is one worth investing in.
+A profitable email marketing campaign will add value or capture customer attention to reinforce the conclusion they came to when they made their first purchase—that your brand is one worth investing in.

 The subscription model is all the rage in ecommerce.
 Merchants of every kind are looking into starting a subscription service or adding subscription options to their existing offering.
 If you can keep the cost of acquisition the same, a subscriber is much more profitable than a one-time buyer.
 Even if the customer acquisition cost involved in converting a buyer to a subscriber goes up, a successful subscription should retain that subscriber long enough that it does not affect profitability.

 The Simple Solution: Something as simple as adding an automatic reordering option can skyrocket customer lifetime value by giving one-time and occasional buyers the ability to become subscribers.